intermediatedevelopers/config/README.md

     - TODO:  figure out a solution for a global config

-- also need a `jsconfig.json` file located in project root
+- May also need a `jsconfig.json` file located in project root: [read more](https://code.visualstudio.com/docs/languages/jsconfig)

     - TODO: figure out a solution for global config